truffe13/domoticz-python-melcloud/README.md

 ## Installation

+1. Make sure that the plugin directory is writable : the plugin creates 2 files per unit to store offset counter values
-1. Clone repository into your domoticz plugins folder
+2. Clone repository into your domoticz plugins folder
 ```
 cd domoticz/plugins
 git clone https://github.com/truffe13/domoticz-python-melcloud.git
-Make sure that the plugin directory is writable : the plugin creates 2 files per unit to store offset counter values
 ```
-2. Restart domoticz
+3. Restart domoticz
-3. Make sure that "Accept new Hardware Devices" is enabled in Domoticz settings
+4. Make sure that "Accept new Hardware Devices" is enabled in Domoticz settings
-4. Go to "Hardware" page and add new item with type "MELCloud plugin"
+5. Go to "Hardware" page and add new item with type "MELCloud plugin"

 ## Plugin update

 ```